-The Center for Sexual & Relationship

-Violence Support Services (SRVSS): SRVSS

-is a resource for anyone who has

-experienced sexual assault, relationship

-abuse or stalking.
-SRVSS provides

-education, resources and referrals as well

-as support services for any victims

-(regardless of gender).
-SRVSS advocates

-accompany victims when going through

-the university, a criminal or a civil process.
+• The Center for Sexual & Relationship Violence Support Services (SRVSS): SRVSS is a resource for anyone who has experienced sexual assault, relationship abuse or stalking.
+SRVSS provides education, campus-based accommodations, resources and referrals as well as support services for any victim, (regardless of gender).
+SRVSS advocates accompany victims when going through the university, a criminal or a civil process.